PaulBlanche/frugal/doc/src/contents/doc/0.9.0/01-getting-started/01-blog-posts.md

 ]
 ```

 Now we need to define the pattern of URLs generated from the page.
 We would like URLs like `/post/hello-world` and `/post/second-post` for our posts.
-To do so, we will use the pattern `/post/:slug` :
+To do so, we will use the route `/post/:slug` :

 ```ts filename=pages/posts.ts lines=[7]
 ...